 - Hold on until the shaking stops.

-- If you are in the shower, do not run out.
-Drop, cover and hold and keep clear of objects that might fall over.
+- If you’re in the shower, don’t run out.
+Drop, cover, and hold and keep clear of objects that might fall over.

 - If you are bound to a wheelchair or mobility device, lock your wheels and bend over and protect your head and neck.
 Remain seated until the earthquake is over.

 - If you are in bed during an earthquake, stay in bed and grab a pillow to protect your head and neck.

 - If you are in a place where there are lots of people (like stadiums or malls), avoid shelves or other objects that might fall on you.
 Take cover and keep calm.
 Follow evacuation guidelines to avoid a stampede.